 The device shall have a facility to download from the Asset Meter either locally or remotely cumulative energy registers, instantaneous parameters (i.e. power), load profile energy values, and any output values (e.g. pulse output based on power or energy) programmed to be sent to an Instation.

+An Asset Meter can use push and pull methods of communication.

 Where the Asset Meter has an internal clock and this clock is the basis for the configuration of data submitted into Settlement: